Percolation of discrete GFF in dimension two II. Connectivity properties of two-sided level sets: Introduction

 \subsubsection{Main result on TSLS of DGFF}

 Throughout the introduction, we will state the results on $\Zb^2$, but they can also be generalized to the metric graph (see Section~\ref{sec:extensions} for some extensions of our main results).

 For $N \ge 1$, let $B_N := [-N,N]^2\cap\Zb^2$ be the discrete box centered on $0$ with side length $2N$.
 Let $\varphi_N$ be a DGFF in $B_N$ with Dirichlet boundary conditions.
-We are interested in the existence of large-scale paths, for instance crossing $B_N$ from left to right, which are ``low'' for the field $\varphi_N$.
+We are interested in the existence of large-scale paths, for instance crossing $B_N$ from left to right, in two-sided level sets (TSLS) of the field $\varphi_N$.
 That is, nearest-neighbor paths along which $|\varphi_N|$ remains smaller than some given level $\lambda > 0$.
 For any $0 < n \leq N$, and any subset $A\subseteq B_N$, consider the crossing event

 where the left side of $B_n$ is defined as the set of leftmost vertices in $B_n$, and the right side is defined similarly (as well as the top and bottom sides).
 Our first main result is the following.